 16. In addition, the parties discussed an alternate plan to install Vectron meters, which can be read by both SCE and Enron for the collection of data and meter and usage information.

 17. On March 2, 2001, I sent another e-mail to the Universities again requesting them to execute the necessary documents so that Enron could receive the Universities' bills directly in order to pay their utility bills and asking for direction regarding certain other transition issues that Enron had proposed.
-In addition, I reinforced to the Universities the consequences of their non-cooperation with the metering transition plans proposed by Enron during our February 22, 2001 meeting (dual socket adaptors and Vectron meters).
+In addition, I reinforced to the Universities the consequences of their non-cooperation with the metering transition plans proposed by Enron during our February 22, 2001 meeting (dual socket adapters and Vectron meters).
 A true and correct copy of my March 2, 2001 e-mail is attached hereto as Exhibit G.

 18. On February 28, 2001, Enron received a Dispute Notice from the Universities.
 A true and correct copy of the Dispute Notice is attached hereto as Exhibit H.